6.5. Connecting the dots: full-stack ML observability

 Last updated

-Video 5.
-Connecting the dots: full-stack ML observability, by Emeli Dral
+Video 5. , by Emeli Dral

 This is the final lesson of the Open-source ML observability course.
 Let’s recap what we’ve learned during the course!